Last updated: October 29, 2025

 - Core values: what is right and wrong

 Joost Dekker and colleagues developed a tool and method for establishing meaningful goals (life goals).
 They created a three-stage process.
-First, in a facilitated conversation with the person, one explores what their global meaning is.
+First, in a facilitated conversation with the person, one explores their global meaning.
 The five aspects of life goals are remembered and can be referred to to encourage thought and reflection.
-This is used to develop an overall meaningful rehabilitation goal.
+This is used to develop a meaningful overall rehabilitation goal.
 The third and final step is to set or adjust specific goals to align with the overall goal.

-The process has been used, and Elsbeth Littooij and colleagues have assessed the experience of patients and staff.
-The process was emotionally challenging for some patients; clinicians did not report their emotional strain, but I suspect some clinicians found the discussion challenged them to consider their global meaning.
-It was reported by most people to be helpful and associated with a reported increase in satisfaction.
+The process has been utilised, and Elsbeth Littooij and colleagues have evaluated the experiences of patients and staff.
+The process was emotionally demanding for some patients; clinicians did not report their emotional strain, but I suspect some clinicians found the discussion challenged them to reflect on their broader sense of purpose.
+Most people reported finding it helpful, and it was linked to increased satisfaction.

 Life goals – synthesis.

 Purpose, meaning, and life goals are all vital parts of anyone’s life.
 Their importance is maintained when the person is ill and adapting to their new situation.
 Therefore, life goals must be an essential feature of any rehabilitation theory.
 How they are incorporated into the service’s multiprofessional teamwork will vary greatly.
-Still, they must be discussed and not ignored by the team, for example, when developing service policies.
+Still, they must be discussed by the team and not ignored, for example, when developing service policies.
 Their use with a person must be proportional to the situation’s complexity.

-High-level needs or goals are the third foundation stone of the theory of rehabilitation.
+High-level needs, motivating needs, or life goals are the third foundation stone of the theory of rehabilitation.
 Many words are used to describe them, with life goals being one.
 They are closely related to Maslow’s needs, which is a way to classify general goals that may influence all behaviours and decisions.
-Maslow’s needs have the clinical advantage of being less intrusive to the patient and easier to use in practice.
+Maslow’s needs have the clinical advantage of being less intrusive for patients and easier to use in practice.
 The top of his hierarchy is self-actualisation, closely related to fundamental beliefs or meaningful goals.
-The crucial message to take away is that the clinician and clinical team must always consider life goals.
-How much effort is devoted to exploring and discussing life goals with the patient is determined by feasibility, need, and resources.
-They must never be actively ignored; in challenging or complex cases, they should always be considered, but it is a matter of discretion in other situations.
+The crucial message is that the clinician and clinical team must always consider life goals.
+The effort devoted to exploring and discussing life goals with the patient is determined by feasibility, need, and available resources.
+They must never be actively ignored; in challenging or complex cases, they should always be considered, but in other situations, it is a matter of discretion.